niczak/Handlebars/README.md

 ### Basic usage:

 Open up http://localhost:3000 (or your codio url) and you'll see a simple example page.
-When you click the buttons it will update the content on the page with new content recieved from the server.
+When you click the buttons it will update the content on the page with new content received from the server.

 This is part of the magic on the client side: